Your comments and the planning process

 - 12 weeks for major applications.

 We issue the decision as soon as possible after we make it.
 If you have written to us about an application, we will let you know the decision at the same time as we tell the applicant.
-When we have made our decision, you will find it on the Planning Document Viewer.
+When we have made our decision, you will find it on Public Access.